The Last Thanksgiving

 The Last Thanksgiving is a 2020 comedy horror film written and directed by Erick Lorinc.
 The film stars Samantha Ferrand as a waitress who works at a restaurant that is terrorized by cannibalistic pilgrims.
-The ensemble cast includes Madelin Marchant, Branden Holzer, Tristan Petashnick and Matthew McClure with a cameo by Scream Queen Linnea Quigley.
+The ensemble cast includes Madelin Marchant, Branden Holzer, Tristan Petashnick and Matthew McClure with a cameo by scream queen Linnea Quigley.

-Plot summary
+Plot

 A restaurant, open for Thanksgiving, is attacked by cannibalistic pilgrims.
 When the dining staff fight back, carnage ensues.